 The Great Defrost – Arctic questions from a contemporary Far-North artistic position

-Moderator: Julieta Aranda
+Moderator: Julieta Aranda.

 Curatorial statement / Hulda Rós Guðnadóttir